 Small wonder, then, that these big wonders went unnoticed for nearly 1,500 years, until a Peruvian archaeologist happened upon them in 1927.
 But it took the introduction of commercial air travel in the 1930s to bring them to the fore.
-And even then, nearly 150 geoglyphs eluded discovery for many years.
-That is until 21st-century technology like satellite imagery, drones, and artificial intelligence found them.
+And even then, nearly 150 geoglyphs eluded discovery for many years, until 21st-century technology like satellite imagery, drones, and artificial intelligence found them.

-And therein lies some of the wonderment of the Nazca Lines: Why did the artists of a civilization that most likely couldn't have foreseen air travel create etchings that required an airborne perspective?
+And therein lies some of the wonderment of the Nazca Lines: Why did the artisans of a civilization that most likely couldn't have foreseen air travel create etchings that required an airborne perspective?
 More fundamentally, you might also ask why the geoglyphs were crafted in the first place and what they represent.
 Researchers certainly have been pondering these questions for about a century, but the answers remain largely a mystery.

 So here's what we do know: Between approximately 500 BCE and 500 CE, the pre-Incan civilization that flourished in the region created the geoglyphs.
 How?
 By selectively removing some of the dark, reddish surface rocks that cover the terrain and exposing the lighter-colored desert sand underneath them.
+The rocks were either removed from the border of the figures (creating a kind of outline) or from the interior.
+And the contrast of light sand against dark rock is responsible for the furrowed lines and shapes that emerge.
 Some scientists believe that the geoglyph designers first created scaled-down models to guide them.
 Others speculate that the designers used ropes attached to wooden posts to maintain the lines' full-scale proportions and geometric precision.

-The geoglyphs' astonishing longevity is due to the small amounts of rain, wind, and erosion in the region, but many of the lines have, understandably, experienced some fading over the years.
+The geoglyphs' astonishing longevity is attributable to the small amounts of rain, wind, and erosion in the region, but many of the lines have, understandably, experienced some fading over the years.
 Beyond this, the only significant threat to these ancient masterpieces is posed by human activity, whether by mining, illegal agriculture, or vehicular mishaps.

 Many of the geoglyphs are derived from the natural world.
-There are depictions of a hummingbird, dog, and monkey, to name just a few of the animals represented, as well as plants and trees.
-And then there are the geoglyphs that completely defy nature.
-One example is the strange humanoid figure uncovered in 2019, with its multiple sets of eyes, mouths, and appendages.
-Researchers note that such oddities suggest that the Nazca people had a taste for the magical as well as the natural.
+There are highly stylized depictions of a hummingbird, dog, monkey, llama, spider, and lizard, to name just a few of the animals represented, as well as cactus plants, flowers, and trees.
+And then there are the geoglyphs that completely defy nature, like the strange anthropoid figure uncovered in